Luke-Nukem/gir/README.md

 The *FFI* mode is what creates the low-level FFI bindings from the supplied `*.gir` file - these are essentially direct calls in to the related C library and are typically unsafe.
 The resulting crate is typically appended with `-sys`.

-The *API* mode generates another crate for a layer on top of these unsafe (*sys*) bindings whihc makes them safe for use in general Rust.
+The *API* mode generates another crate for a layer on top of these unsafe (*sys*) bindings which makes them safe for use in general Rust.

 ### The FFI mode TOML config